TUDelft-books/CSBB-textbook/book/Quarter1/Week1_2.md

-# Week 2: Understanding your crew

 ```{figure} ../images/week2.jpeg
 :name: week2image
 ```
+# Week 2: Understanding your crew

+-   Lecture What is transdiciplinarity (Monday)

+-   Science Spotlight convergence flagships/supervisors/PhD (Monday)

+-   Workshop Perspectives and Values with the team

+-   Friday Symposium

+## Introduction and goals

 In every work environment but especially in science, it takes a team working together to build remarkable things or solve big problems.
 Often